jbranso/evil-dvorak/README.md

 type, your fingers move a good distance between key presses.

 The dvorak keyboard has a different goal in mind.
 It puts keys, that are ofter used, side by side.
 Do some research for yourself and see if you want to make the switch.
+Please note that at this time evil-dvorak does not intend to provide the exact same editing environment that you might expect.
+For example, I do not like the default vim command for "Q", "<", ">", etc.  So I've rebound "Q" to (anzu-query-replace-regexp), "<" to (beginning-of-buffer), and ">" to (end-of-buffer).

 You can install evil-dvorak from melpa.